 These views are welcome at any time but are specifically sought as part of their annual review, as part of their Pupil Progress Meetings and at the end of a targeted intervention.
-We ask all pupils to contribute to the setting of their own outcomes.
+We involve pupils in the setting of their own outcomes.